wildboar-dev/GLOC/Diary/notes.md

 # Diary Notes #

+**NOTE:** As per my current strategy - these notes are now being retained on Obsidian (which is now my central storage place for note taking across all the projects that I am working on).

 **20 November 2024**

 I am getting back into this thing after a busy year - with too little attention given to this project.
 So what needs to be done?